-Reference Number Finding 2022-001 Finding Type - Material weakness Criteria - Contributed capital assets should be recognized in the City's general ledger in accordance with Governmental Accounting Standards Board (GASB) Statement No. 34 prior to the start of the audit.
-Condition - Contributed capital assets were not recognized by the City at the time of contribution of the revenue.
-Context - A journal entry totaling approximately \$1.8 million was recorded as part of the audit to adjust MDOT-funded capital assets and related capital contribution revenue for the stateand federal-funded portions of the City's capital projects.
-The entries related to the state administered portions of these grants.
-Cause - Although the City has processes and controls in place surrounding capitalizing capital outlay expenditures incurred by the City, those processes did not ensure that the state- and federal-funded portion of certain MDOT projects were correctly reported at June 30, 2022.
-Effect - Journal entries were required in order for the financial statements to accurately report the contributed assets.
+Reference Number Finding 2023-001 Finding Type - Material weakness Criteria - Nonexchange grant revenue should be recognized in the City's general ledger when grant expenditures are incurred in accordance with Governmental Accounting Standards Board (GASB) Statement No. 33 prior to the start of the audit.
+Condition - Federal grant revenue was not recognized by the City at the time of the associated grant expenditures being incurred.
+Context - In fiscal year 2022, grant revenue should have been recorded related to ARPA dollars that were spent in that fiscal year.
+However, they were recognized as revenue in fiscal year 2023 when the bills were paid for a total of \$136,295.
+The prior year was not restated, as it was not material to the General Fund.
+Cause - Although the City has processes and controls in place surrounding recognizing grant revenue earned by the City, these processes did not ensure that the entirety of federal grant expenditures that were incurred as of June 30, 2022 were recorded as federal grant revenue.
+Effect - Grant revenue is overstated in the current year to account for revenue that should have been reported in the prior year.
 Not properly recording these journal entries could lead to materially inaccurate financial reporting.
-Recommendation - The City should expand procedures and review processes to ensure that the proper capital asset activity is recorded prior to the start of the audit.
-Views of Responsible Officials and Planned Corrective Actions - The City continues its goal to present the auditors with the City's financial statements, including all necessary adjustments to capital assets related to MDOT projects.
-Procedures have been put in place, and we are confident that they will provide accurate and timely financial data prior to the start of the audit.
-Section III - Federal Program Audit Findings
+However, at the end of fiscal year 2023, fund balance is properly stated.
+Recommendation - The City should expand procedures and review processes to ensure that the proper grant revenue recognition is recorded prior to the start of the audit.
+Views of Responsible Officials and Planned Corrective Actions - The City will implement additional supervisory review of revenue recording in the general ledger.